MatthewDeWaal888/PROG7311-POE-Part2-ST10069070/README.md

 The platform also comes with a discussion board to allow farmers, green-energy experts and enthuasiats to share ideas and collaborate with each other.
 You can submit a discussion anonymously or you can submit discussions with your user account.
 The homepage includes a slide-show which displays images in sequence, repeatedly.
 In order to view data from the Agri-Energy Connect platform, you must first be logged in to your user account.
 You can create a new user account by clicking on the Register link.
 When registering, you must provide a strong password with a minimum of four alphabetical letters, two numerical digits and two special symbols.
 Password Example: **abcd12!@**, this password includes four alphabetical letters, two numerical digits and two special symbols.

 On the Products page, you can expand or collpase different products that a farmer owns.
 Click on the Plus icon to expand the view or click on the Minus icon to collapse the view.
+On the ManageFarmers page, you can add, remove and update farmer details.
+You will see a list of all the farmers from Agri-Energy Connect.

+You can sign-out of your user account by clicking on the Sign-Out link at the top right corner of the webpage.
+You can also Login or Register by clicking on the links at the top right corner of the webpage.